 - Feel safe, be listened to, and have their wishes and feelings taken into account.
 Contribute to the development of academy safeguarding policies and procedures.
-Receive help from a trusted adult. - Learn how to keep themselves safe, including online. - Be accompanied by an appropriate adult when involved in police investigations on the academy premises.
+Receive help from a trusted adult - Learn how to keep themselves safe, including when online - Be accompanied by an appropriate adult when involved in police investigations carried out on/in the academy premises.